Regularity of a double null coordinate system for Kerr-Newman-de Sitter spacetimes: Introduction

-(see~\eqref{Omega-squared}$-$\eqref{gamma-ff}).
-We show the smoothness of the coefficients of the metric.
-(Regularity for $\theta_\star=0$ and $\theta_\star=\pi$ is proved in Appendix~\ref{polo}.)
-We analyze the decay of $\Omega^2$ at the future event and Cauchy horizons, ${\cal H}^+$ and~${\cal CH}^+$.
+Following~\cite{m-luk}, we analyze the decay of $\Omega^2$ at the future event and Cauchy horizons, ${\cal H}^+$ and~${\cal CH}^+$.
 Finally, we give regular coordinates at ${\cal H}^+$ and~${\cal CH}^+$.
-The Christoffel symbols of $g$ are given in Appendix~\ref{Chris}, along with some covariant derivatives that are needed to carry out energy estimates.
+The Christoffel symbols of $g$ in the double null coordinates $(u,v,\theta_\star,\phi_\star)$ are given in Appendix~\ref{Chris}, along with some covariant derivatives that are needed to carry out energy estimates.

 In Section~\ref{aplicacao}, using the vector field method, we study, in the black hole interior, the energy of solutions of the wave equation which have compact support on ${\cal H}^+$.
-We apply the null coordinates to construct certain blue-shift and red-shift vector fields and to calculate their covariant derivatives.
+We apply the form~\eqref{double_null} of the metric to construct certain blue-shift and red-shift vector fields and to calculate their covariant derivatives.
 We obtain the usual inequalities relating the vector and scalar currents associated to these vector fields.
 This allows us to illustrate how Sbierski's result in~\cite{Sbierski} applies to Kerr--Newman--de Sitter spacetimes.
-Let us mention that the proofs of~\cite{anne_kerr} also extend to KNdS.

 This work is a first step of our broader project to generalize the results of~\cite{CF}, which provides a sufficient condition, in terms of surface gravities and a parameter for an exponential decaying Price Law, for energy of waves to remain bounded up to ${\cal CH}^+$.
-The work~\cite{CF} used the fact that the generators of spherical symmetry are three Killing vector fields, something that obviously is not true in the context of Kerr--Newman--de Sitter spacetimes.
+The work~\cite{CF} used the fact that the generators of spherical symmetry are three Killing vector fields, which is not true in the context of Kerr--Newman--de Sitter spacetimes.
 We expect to address this in a forthcoming paper.

+An alternative approach towards extending the results of~\cite{CF} to the Kerr--Newman--de Sitter setting would be to work in Boyer--Lindquist coordinates as is done in the work~\cite{luk-sbierski} on Kerr black hole interiors.
+However, as an example, the double null coordinates allow one to immediately extend the results in~\cite{anne_kerr} to KNdS.

 In Appendix~\ref{charge_appendix}, we characterize subextremal Kerr--Newman--de Sitter black holes in terms of $(r_-, r_+,\Lambda a^2,\Lambda e^2)$, proving~\eqref{Xii}, in particular, as mentioned above.
 The subset of $\bbR^3$ where one can choose $\left(\frac{r_+}{r_-},\Lambda a^2,\Lambda e^2\right)$ is sketched in Figure~\ref{region} on page~\pageref{region}.
 We make additional remarks concerning alternative choices of parameters, namely $\left(\Lambda,\frac{r_+}{r_-},a,e\right)$ or $(\Lambda,M,a,e)$.
 Related characterizations of the parameters of subextremal Kerr--de Sitter solutions, for the case when there is no charge, can be found in Lake and Zannias~\cite{lake} and Borthwick~\cite{borthwick}.